TiendaNube/api-docs/README.md

 Rate limiting
 -------------

-You can perform up to 500 requests per 5 minutes period from the same app to the same store.
-If you exceed this limit, you'll get a [429 Too Many Requests](http://tools.ietf.org/html/draft-nottingham-http-new-status-02#section-4) response for subsequent requests.
-We use the following headers to provide information:
+In order to control the incoming traffic from the API, you can perform a limited number of requests in a given period of time.
+Currently, the approach used to limit the API usage is based on a [Leaky Bucket algorithm](https://en.wikipedia.org/wiki/Leaky_bucket) implementation, where the default bucket size is of 40 requests with a leaky rate of 2 requests per second, that means that you can perform up to 2 requests per second, with bursts of 40 requests, without getting a [429 Too Many Requests](http://tools.ietf.org/html/draft-nottingham-http-new-status-02#section-4) error.
+We use the following headers to provide information about the limit usage:

-* `X-Rate-Limit-Limit` : Total requests that con be done in a given period.
+* `X-Rate-Limit-Limit` : Total requests that can be done in a given period, in the case, the bucket size.
-* `X-Rate-Limit-Remaining` : Remaining requests in the current period.
+* `X-Rate-Limit-Remaining` : Remaining requests to completely fill the bucket.
-* `X-Rate-Limit-Reset` : Remaining seconds for the start of the next period.
+* `X-Rate-Limit-Reset` : Remaining seconds to completely empty the bucket.

 Pagination
 ----------